Fast Facts

 - The department includes 17 tenure-line faculty, 3 UT-ORNL Governor’s Chairs, and 4 endowed professorships.

-- Our chemical engineering graduate program is ranked 44th, and the college’s undergraduate program is ranked 35th, both by U.S. News and World Report.
+- Our chemical engineering graduate program is ranked 44th among public institutions, and the college’s undergraduate program is ranked 35th among public institutions, both by U.S. News and World Report.

 - The Eastman Unit Operations Laboratory offers cutting edge facilities for CBE students to learn real-world practices.

-- Recent CBE students have been recognized nationally, including being named a Rhodes Scholar, Fulbright Scholar, and Goldwater Scholar.
+- Recent CBE students have been recognized with prestigious awards including being named a Rhodes Scholar, Fulbright Scholar, and Goldwater Scholar.